jasonadams1326/Just-Breathe/README.md

 ### General Info

-* Breathing exercise web app
-* An easy to use, minimalist breathing app with multiple breathing exercise options
+* An easy to use, minimalist breathing excercise web app with multiple breathing exercise options

 ![](justBreathe.gif)